ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 There are two different modes of composing COSE protection and timestamping, motivated by the usage scenarios discussed above.

+The diagrams in this section illustrate the processing flow of the specified modes.
+For simplicity, only the `COSE_Sign1` processing is shown.
+Similar diagrams for `COSE_Sign` can be derived by allowing multiple `SK_cose` boxes and replacing the label `[signature]` with `[signatures]`.

 ## Timestamp then COSE (TTC) {#sec-timestamp-then-cose}

 {{fig-timestamp-then-cose}} shows the case where a datum is first digested and submitted to a TSA to be timestamped.